remyakal/Task/README.md

 # Introduction
 Getting the input latitude and longitude.
 Getting the timezone by submitting the coordinates.
-Displaye the current time of the submitted coordinates by converting sytem time to correct timezone
+Display the current time of the submitted coordinates by converting sytem time to correct timezone

 # Getting Started
 1. Installation process